[Date changed–posted 8/24/22 (replaces 7/30/20 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish university policy for longevity and hazardous duty pay.

-REVIEW: This OP will be reviewed in June of even-numbered years by the Assistant Vice President for Human Resources with substantive revisions forwarded through administrative channels to the Chief of Staff and Associate Vice President for Administration.
+REVIEW: This OP will be reviewed in June of even-numbered years by the Associate Vice President for Human Resources with substantive revisions forwarded through administrative channels to the Chief of Staff and Vice President for Administration.

 1. General Policy